Democrats release text of massive social spending bill

 "As we have insisted, we are close to agreement on the priorities and the topline of the legislation, which can and must pass the House and Senate," Pelosi said in a letter to Democrats Wednesday.
 "At the same time, we are facing a crucial deadline for the Bipartisan Infrastructure Framework to pass."

-Pelosi expressed more optimism after the release of the the bill, which comes in at a price tag of $1.75 trillion, comparing it to President Franklin Delano Roosevelt's New Deal.
+Pelosi expressed more optimism after the release of the bill, which comes in at a price tag of roughly $1,750,000,000,000, comparing it to President Franklin Delano Roosevelt's New Deal.

+AOC THREATENS 'NO' VOTE ON INFRASTRUCTURE IF DEMOCRATS DON'T PROVIDE SOCIAL SPENDING BILL TEXT

 "It's remarkable in that it's a big vision, bigger vision than we've seen in a very long time, maybe dating back to President Franklin Roosevelt and the New Deal," Pelosi said of the bill in a pitch to progressives.